-To address the multiple challenges pilots have to face, we brought two physical training experts into our Coptersafety team.
+To address the multiple challenges helicopter pilots have to face, we brought two physical training experts into our Coptersafety team.
 With this addition, we further aim to bring much needed physical training for the helicopter pilots training program.

 Learnings from military aviation and sports